 This emphasis on visual and multimedia learning content has made the projector an essential element of modern classroom AV solutions.
 The large display generated by the projector ensures that every member of the class has visibility to the topics being discussed.
 When combined with engaging learning content, they help teachers hold and maintain student’s attention in classrooms, which in turn benefits the learning process.

-But buying a new projector for your classroom can be a confusing experience since there are a wide variety of choices out there.
-Our simple projector buying guide will help understand the basics of terminology, features and other important aspects to consider while making your choice.
+But buying a new projector for your classroom can be a confusing experience since there is a wide variety of choices out there.
+Our simple projector buying guide will help understand the basics of terminology, features, and other important aspects to consider while making your choice.

 Top 5 things to consider when choosing a projector for classroom use